Bhikkhu: Definition

 Bhikkhu literally means "beggar" or "one who lives by alms".
 The historical Buddha, Prince Siddhartha, having abandoned a life of pleasure and status, lived as an alms mendicant as part of his śramaṇa lifestyle.
 Those of his more serious students who renounced their lives as householders and came to study full-time under his supervision also adopted this lifestyle.
 These full-time student members of the sangha became the community of ordained monastics who wandered from town to city throughout the year, living off alms and stopping in one place only for the Vassa, the rainy months of the monsoon season.

 In the Dhammapada commentary of Buddhaghoṣa, a bhikkhu is defined as "the person who sees danger (in samsara or cycle of rebirth)" (Pāli: Bhayaṃ ikkhatīti: bhikkhu).
-He therefore seeks ordination to obtain release from it.
+Therefore, he seeks ordination to obtain release from the cycle of rebirth.
 The Dhammapada states:

-Buddha accepted female bhikkhunis after his step-mother Mahapajapati Gotami organized a women's march to Vesāli. and Buddha requested her to accept the Eight Garudhammas.
+Buddha accepted female bhikkhunis after his step-mother Mahapajapati Gotami organized a women's march to Vesāli and Buddha requested her to accept the Eight Garudhammas.
 So, Gotami agreed to accept the Eight Garudhammas and was accorded the status of the first bhikkhuni.
 Subsequent women had to undergo full ordination to become nuns.